What is the purpose of a brand workshop?

 In brief, a brand strategy workshop can help you with the following:

-2. Get a clear understanding of your brand positioning strategy.
+2. Get a clear understanding of your brand positioning strategy and brand mission.

 3. Establish the values of your brand.